Adyen/adyen-commercetools/extension/docs/WebComponentsIntegrationGuide.md

 > Refer Adyen's [/paymentMethods](https://docs.adyen.com/api-explorer/#/PaymentSetupAndVerificationService/paymentMethods) request to check all possible request payload parameters.

-Set `getPaymentMethodsRequest` custom field for a shopper in the Germany, for a payment of `10 EUR`:
+Here's an example of the value of `getPaymentMethodsRequest` custom field for a shopper in the Germany, for a payment of `10 EUR`:

 ```json
 {